lentinj/ie-vm/README.rst

 Automates the process of getting the modern.ie images and converting them for usage with KVM.
 There are 3 scripts:

-fetch.sh (url)
+ie-urls.sh
+    Attempt to parse the relevant "Batch File Download" URLs from the modern.ie page fetch.sh (url)
     Given a URL to a .txt file full of URLs (like what MS link to), fetch all files within, uncompress and convert into a QCOW2 file for use with QEMU,